HashMap::new() / insert() / get()

 | HashMap::new() | Creates an empty HashMap. |

-| HashMap::with_capacity(n) | Creates a HashMap with memory pre-allocated for n elements. |
+| HashMap::with_capacity(n) | Creates a HashMap with pre-allocated memory for n elements. |

 | map.insert(key, value) | Inserts a key-value pair.
-Returns the old value wrapped in Some if the key already existed. |
+Returns Some(old_value) if the key already existed. |

-| map.get(&key) | Returns the value for a key as Option<&V>. |
+| map.get(&key) | Returns the value for the key as Option<&V>. |

-| map.get_mut(&key) | Returns the value for a key as Option<&mut V> (allowing mutation). |
+| map.get_mut(&key) | Returns the value as Option<&mut V> (mutable). |

-| map[&key] | Returns a reference to the value for a key (panics if the key does not exist). |
+| map[&key] | Returns a reference to the value (panics if key is absent). |

 | map.len() | Returns the number of entries. |

-| map.is_empty() | Returns whether the HashMap is empty. |
+| map.is_empty() | Returns true if the HashMap is empty. |

 | map.clear() | Removes all entries. |